holdenlee/philosophocle/posts/the-rhymist.md

 We all look at her, unsure how to respond.
 I wait for another to speak up, but of course, we are all waiting for another to speak up, so none of us do.

 "Heya," she says brightly.
-"On the surface all you look the same/ Makes me wonder what are y'all's names?"
+"On the surface you look the same/ Makes me wonder what are y'all's names?"

 <!--more-->